MS-0x404/MS-0x404/README.md

         "current_status": "Debugging life, one line at a time" }
 ```

-## 💻 Tech Stack
-- Python is my daily bread and butter
-- Cybersecurity tools
-- Learning path: anything that can make me a better Ethical Hacker

-## 📫 Find Me
-If you want to chat about Python, cybersecurity, or plan a tech-friendly hike,
-I'm always looking to connect with like-minded people!

 > "Life is like debugging: sometimes you need to climb higher to see the problem from above"
 > - Me, probably on some mountain peak with a laptop